-The official start of fall may not be until September 22nd but many people have already begun preparing for the change in season.
+The official start of fall began on September 22nd and many people have already begun preparing for the change in season.
 As you make your transition, why not put some effort toward saving some money?

 Cutting costs is appropriate for any season and the following tips can help you have some fun in the process.
 From home-cooked meals to walks in the park, here are six ways that can help you save money this fall: